ShaShaTa47/Shayan-s-Kristin-Portal-Results-Calculator/README.md

 Press “Load Unpacked” on the top left
 Select extracted/unzipped file in “Step 2”

-User collected data
-Your full name according to your Kristin Portal mychild_iframe aspx file through the usage of a DOM “lb_name” ID selector executed in contentScript.js.
 All your grades on the Kristin Portal iframe or commportal aspx through the usage of a DOM “res_grd_cell” class selector executed in contentScript.js.

 How does this extension work?